1. About co-dydramol

 - your mouth, face, lips, tongue or throat start swelling

-These aren't all the side effects of co-dydramol.
+These are not all the side effects of co-dydramol.
 For a full list, see the leaflet inside your medicine packet.

 What to do about: